 He returned moments later with an explanation.

 "It's those damned peasants.
 They've gone and stormed the Bastille, and now they're celebrating."

 The driver returned to his seat and chose an alternate route along less-travelled roads.
-As the carriage passed by the mob's flank, Angelique recognized François' handsome face in the crowd.
-Her former beau was rejoicing, for his dream of a French Revolution had begun.
+As the carriage passed by the mob's flank, Angelique recognized François's handsome face in the unruly crowd.
+Her former beau from the wine shop was rejoicing, for his dream of a French Revolution had finally begun.

 Although the rebellion gained momentum, Angelique did not get caught up in the revolutionary zeal of those born in her class.
 Unlike François and the other idealistic fanatics who cried out for liberty, equality and fraternity, she had always believed she was better than the unwashed, ignorant peasants of Paris.
+Equality?
 Why would she want to be taken down to their level now that she was living a life of comfort and luxury?

 The revolution would eventually be put down.
-Hadn't Etienne assured her of that?
-Louis may be a fool and his Austrian-born queen a thorn in the side of the French people, but the monarchy would endure.
+Had not Etienne assured her of that?
+King Louis and his Austrian-born queen may be thorns in the side of the French people, but the monarchy would endure.
 It was the natural order of things.
-Unfortunately for Angelique and her lover, the natural order was about to crumble and the French class system would be overturned.
+Sadly, for Angelique and her lover, however, the natural order was about to crumble and the French class system would be overturned.